activities

 Skill Level: All

 Playa Guiones is the main beach break for surfing in Nosara.
-It has shallow waters and a sandy floor, so it’s great for all skill levels, especially beginners.
+It has shallow waters and a sandy bottom, so it’s great for all skill levels, especially beginners.
+Go from yoga classes to a surf experience in one day.

 Santa Rosa National Park